Minting Lifecycle

 • No new records are created.

-• The response includes is_duplicate: true to indicate the idempotent match.
+• The response includes is_duplicate: true to flag the idempotent match.

 Large jobs are designed to complete without user intervention:

-• The background worker automatically picks up queued and in-progress jobs.
+• The background worker picks up queued and in progress jobs.

-• A soft lock mechanism ensures only one worker processes a given job at any time, preventing duplicate unit generation.
+• A soft lock ensures only one worker processes a given job at a time, preventing duplicate units.

 StateDescription

-activeToken is live and resolving.
-For active_at_mint mode, tokens enter this state immediately.
+activeThe token is live and resolving.
+Tokens activated at mint enter this state immediately.